4phycs/4phycs.github.io/_posts/TimeSeries/2000-01-01-timeseries-1.md

 all the sets of 10 successive points (we can see later that an observation is related to a sequence but it is not necessarily the sequence itself).
 How many sequences of length s are there in a time series containing N points? it is very easy: N-s+1.
 You can see it simply by the fact that at the tail of the time series, in the last 9 points you cannot have sequences.
+  It is about time to introduce a few definitions that will help during the rest of this brief discussion:

 ## Terminology

 - The `length` of the `time series` is denoted with the capital $N$.
-  It is about time to introduce a few definitions that will help during the rest of this brief discussion:
-- The length of a `sequence` is denoted with the lowercase letter $s$.
 - We will denote the `points` of the time series as $p_j$ where $j \in [1,N]$ defines the order of the observation, for example $p_1$ is the first point observed, $p_{100}$ is the 100th point observed and so on.
 - A `sequence` is a series points one after the other.
 For example thit is a sequence of 4 points: $p_{10}, p_{11}, p_{12}, p_{13}$.
 We denote the sequence by the time of its first point, for example, the above sequence is $10$, and its length $s=4$
+- The length of a `sequence` is denoted with the lowercase letter $s$.
+If a sequence contains 10 points, then $s=10$.
 - The `distance` between two sequences (sequence $l$ and sequence $m$ in this case) is just the Euclidean distance:
  $$
  \displaystyle